 Fast Switching of Channels.
-In MMAC protocol [5], the authors augment the 802.11 MAC protocol such that the nodes meet at a common channel periodically to negotiate the channels to use for transmission in the next phase.
-In SSCH [6], the authors propose dynamic switching of channels using pseudo-random sequences.
+In MMAC protocol [36], the authors augment the 802.11 MAC protocol such that the nodes meet at a common channel periodically to negotiate the channels to use for transmission in the next phase.
+In SSCH [4], the authors propose dynamic switching of channels using pseudorandom sequences.
 The idea is to randomly switch channels such that the neighboring nodes meet periodically at a common channel to communicate.
-In DCA [4], the authors use two radios - one for the control packets (RTS/CTS packets) and another for data packets.
+In DCA [42], the authors use two radios - one for the control packets (RTS/CTS packets) and another for data packets.
 The channel to send the data packet is negotiated using the control packets and the data packets are sent in the negotiated channels.
-In AMCP [7], the authors uses similar notion of a control channel, but a single radio and focus on starvation mitigation.
-In [24] the authors use a channel assignment approach using a routing protocol and then use these channels to transmit data.
+In AMCP [35], the authors uses similar notion of a control channel, but a single radio and focus on starvation mitigation.
+In [13] the authors use a channel assignment approach using a routing protocol and then use these channels to transmit data.
 For coordination, control channels are used.
-In [25] two radio and single radio multichannel protocols are proposed, but separate control channels are not needed.
+In [22] two radio and single radio multichannel protocols are proposed, but separate control channels are not needed.

 All the above protocols require a small channel switching delay (of the order of hundred microseconds or less), since channels are switched at a fast time scale (possibly, on a per-packet basis).
-But, the commodity 802.11 wireless cards incur a channel switching delay of the order of milliseconds (based on our observations), as channel switching requires a firmware reset and execution of an associated procedure.
-Similar experiences were reported in [8], and in particular, it has been shown in [6,26] that packet-based channel assignment may not be feasible in a practical setting [27].
+But, the commodity 802.11 wireless cards incur a a channel switching delay of the order of milliseconds (based on our observations), as channel switching requires a firmware reset and execution of an associated procedure.
+Similar experiences were reported in [6].
 In addition, the above approaches require changes to the MAC layer.
 Thus, the above approaches are not suitable with currently available commodity hardware.

 Static/Quasi-Static Channel Assignment in Multiradio Networks.
 There have been many works that circumvent fast channel switching by assigning channels at a much larger time scale in a multiradio setting.
-This solution is deemed more practical as there is neither a need to modify the 802.11 protocol or need for interfaces with very low channel switching latency.

-In particular, [10] assume a tree-based communication pattern to ease coordination for optimizing channel assignment.
-Similar tree-based communication patterns have been used in [28].
+In particular, [32] assume a treebased communication pattern to ease coordination for optimizing channel assignment.
+Similar tree-based communication patterns have been used in [43].
 The above schemes do not quantify the performance of their solutions with respect to the optimal.
-In addition, [13] considers minimum-interference channel assignments that preserve k-connectivity.
-None of the above schemes preserve the original network topology, and hence, may lead to inefficient assignments and routing in a more general peer-to-peer communication.
+In addition, [38] considers minimum-interference channel assignments that preserve k-connectivity.
+None of the above schemes preserve the original network topology, and hence, may lead to inefficient assignments and routing in a more general peer-topeer communication.